 SEEK GUIDANCE FROM AN ATLANTA INJURY LAWYER

-Along with the privileges of property ownership comes significant responsibilities.
+Along with the privileges of property, ownership comes significant responsibilities.
 Pool owners who negligently cause a guest’s injury can be held accountable for their actions.
-If you fell victim to a swimming pool accident near Atlanta, the tireless injury attorney Terrence R. Bethune can help you seek the compensation to which you may be entitled.
-Call (404) 875-7800 or visit our contact page to schedule a free case evaluation.
+If you fell victim to a swimming pool accident near Atlanta, the tireless personal injury attorney Terrence R. Bethune can help you seek the compensation to which you may be entitled.
+Call 1-800-INJURED or visit our contact page to schedule a free case evaluation.